 It also regulates and supports apprenticeship programs to develop Oregon's workforce.

-The four principal duties of the Bureau of Labor and Industries (BOLI) are to:
+The four principle duties of the Bureau of Labor and Industries (BOLI) are to:

 - Protect the rights of workers and individuals to equal, non-discriminatory treatment through the enforcement of anti-discrimination laws that apply to workplaces, housing and public accommodations